-Over the weekend there were several reports of flooding, particularly in areas in east and south Trinidad.
+Over the weekend there were numerous reports of flooding, particularly in areas in East and South Trinidad.

-Speaking on CNC3’s The Morning Brew yesterday Senior Disaster Management Coordinator at the Ministry of Rural Development and Local Government, Jerry David said because of climate change and other factors, flooding has become a worldwide phenomenon even with all the new science and planning taking place.
+Speaking on CNC3’s The Morning Brew today, Senior Disaster Management Coordinator at the Ministry of Rural Development and Local Government, Jerry David, said because of climate change and other factors, flooding has become a worldwide phenomenon.

 “We would have to learn to adapt.”